marcopaglio/installation-guides/README.md

      sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
    sudo apt-get update
    ```

-3. To install the latest version, run:
+3. To install the latest version of Docker Engine (and also Docker Compose), run:
    ```
    sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
    ```

 4. Verify that the Docker Engine installation is successful by running the `hello-world` image:
    ```
    sudo docker run hello-world
    ```
    This command downloads a test image and runs it in a container.
 When the container runs, it prints a confirmation message and exits.

-You have now successfully installed and started Docker Engine.<br>

 In Linux, Docker commands must be run as the superuser.
 Add your user to the docker group by running the following command:
 ```